-Plumbing problems have been on the rise in recent years.
-In the past year alone, clogged pipes that required a professional plumber increased 41.6 percent, according to HomeAdvisor, leading online resource connecting homeowners and home improvement contractors.
+Plumbing problems are.
 Clogged pipes and clogged arteries already have a visual connection, but the symptoms, causes, and treatment for these two conditions share their parallels.
 By understanding how your pipes work, the risk factors involved, and how these mechanisms closely resemble the blood vessels of the body, you can responsibly maintain your home's pipes and possibly monitor your own health as well.

 Identifying and Preventing Clogged Drains: Avoid Coronary Plumbing Disease

 Early warning signs of a clogged drain include slow draining or a gurgling sound in your toilet bowl.
 Moreover, if water unexpectedly appears on the floor or in a bathtub when running laundry, this may be a sign a clog has developed in the main line.
 Ignoring these early warning signs, almost always leads to bigger problems down the road.
 Just like clogged/hardened arteries, there may not be any symptoms of a clogged or corroded pipe until the pipe is completely blocked.
 Whether your plumbing shows signs of clogging or not, periodic cleaning and maintenance of pipes is a good idea to prevent future problems.
 Flushing hot water and baking soda down your drains once a week should keep most drains clear.

 Causes of Clogged Drains: Your Pipes' Arterial Plaque